veeneck/ColwichHSO/content/events/teachermeal.md

 - /images/flyers/ConferenceMealWeb.jpg
 - /images/flyers/ConferenceMealWeb.jpg
 ---
-HSO supplies the food for the teacher's conferences throughout the year.
+HSO supplies one meal for each teacher conference throughout the year.
 Contact us if you would like to donate any tasty goodies along with the meal.